mountechsolutions/face-mask-detection/README.md

 - Matplotlib
 - Seaborn

 ## Installation guide:
 - Download the zip file of this repo or clone the repo
-- Install the required frameworks and libraries in a new environment
+- (optional) make a new environment
+- `pip install -r requirements.txt`
-- Download the h5 file from <a href="https://drive.google.com/file/d/1-xYqzzyI2jukKlarfmns0VuQVJBs3stj/view?usp=sharing">here</a> and move it to the working directory
+- If model is not available Download the h5 file from <a href="https://drive.google.com/file/d/1-xYqzzyI2jukKlarfmns0VuQVJBs3stj/view?usp=sharing">here</a> and move it to the working directory

 ## Working guide:
  - Open terminal and change the directory to the downloaded unzipped folder